 You may not think about it often, but every car you drive is a complex machine made up of axles and transmissions produced in advanced factories.
 And the energy your town uses originates at a power plant but gets to your home through a distribution network composed of equally intricate components.
 For many of the ordinary moments in everyday life, manufacturing company MacLean-Fogg is behind the scenes developing these crucial components.
 Almost every time you drive a car or turn on a light, a MacLean-Fogg product is hard at work.

 Founded in Chicago, MacLean-Fogg has been steadily growing over the past ninety years to become the billion-dollar company it is today.
-While the company now operates like a lean battleship, it used to be split into two separate businesses, power and auto, which where navigated by two separate steamboats.
+While the company now operates like a lean battleship, it used to be split into two separate businesses, power and auto, which were navigated like two separate steamboats.
 To effectively streamline business operations and merge the two businesses, the company embarked on an initiative they call “One MacLean-Fogg,” and chief financial officer Mike Isaacs has played a pivotal role in this.

 “Before there were just two different businesses,” Isaacs says.
 “They just weren’t getting things done effectively.
 Financial disciplines had room for improvement, and we needed to grow our operational capabilities.”